zumasys/docs/site/jbase/administration/installation-guides/windows/upgrading-to-5.8-windows/README.md

 ## Scenario 1

-There is a working compiler installed we will skip installing a compiler and retain all of our current setup, including PATH, INCUDE and LIB settings:
+There is a working compiler installed, we will skip installing a compiler and retain all of our current setup, including PATH, INCUDE and LIB settings:

 ![Install jBASE Prerequisites #1](./58Upgrade_2.jpg)

+Note that this same option can be taken when upgrading from jBASE 5.7.7 onwards, where the environment variables necessary for the jBASE compiler are already stored in your system.properties file.

 ## Scenario 2